captmicr0/C964_CC_FRAUD_DETECTION/README.md

   docker compose up -d
   ```

-3. Attach the the fraud-detection-app service to get an interactive terminal:
+3. Attach to the fraud-detection-app service to get an interactive terminal:
   ```
   docker compose exec fraud-detection-app bash
   ```